History of the New Zealand Wall of Death.

 Les soon built a 3.6-meter (12-foot) high and 9-meter (30-foot) wide Wall and developed his own Wall of Death Act, with riding partner Lionel Hart, known as the Moorharts.

-In March 1943, they staged their first public performance during the Royal Hobart Regatta in Tasmania.
+In March 1943, Les and Lionel staged their first public performance during the Royal Hobart Regatta in Tasmania.

-Ronnie, his ten year old son, was already riding pillion with Les and could also ride the bally rollers.
-"Bally" is an old sideshow term meaning a free show used to draw customers into the main attraction.
+Ronnie, his ten year old son, was learning to ride pillion with Les and also how to ride the bally, or stationary rollers.
+"Bally" is an old sideshow term meaning a free show, used to draw customers into the main attraction.

 They were quickly asked to tour other Australian shows due to their overwhelming popularity.